Federal Member for Parkes

 As the Federal Member for Parkes, Mark represents one of the largest Aboriginal populations in the Australian Parliament.

-When Parliament is not sitting, Mark and his wife Robyn cover large distances travelling from community to community to meet with their constituents.
+When Parliament is not sitting, Mark and Robyn cover large distances travelling from community to community to meet with their constituents.